 - Stress-the skin is a part of the immune system and factors that negatively affect the immune system will reflect in your skin’s health too

-While we have little control over the climate itself, or ubiquitous allergens such as pollen, the goal isn't to completely shut out all irritants but to minimize exposure to a reasonable degree.
-There are also many other factors like laundry, hand-washing, bathing, and moisturizing habits which are completely within control.
+While we have little control over the climate itself or ubiquitous allergens such as pollen, the goal isn’t to completely shut out all irritants but to minimize exposure to a reasonable degree.
+There are also many other factors like laundry, hand-washing, bathing, and moisturizing habits which are entirely within control.
 These minor decisions add up quickly, and thus routine is critical, especially if you suffer from moderate or severe eczema.
-Eczema management needs to a built in part of your lifestyle so that the decisions you make are automatic and effortless.
+Eczema management needs to be built in as part of your lifestyle so that the decisions you make are automatic and effortless.

 Consider some of these simple and effective changes that you can make without much sacrifice:

-- Wear longer sleeves or scarves to protect your skin, especially during the cold and dry winter
+- Wear long sleeves or scarves to protect your skin, especially during the cold and dry winter

 - Humidifiers can help offset the loss of humidity in the house during the winter

 - Choose mild cleansers or hard milled soaps over harsh bar soaps or disinfectant soaps which tend to be drying